Diplomacy: Theory and Practice, 6th ed. – Online updating pages

 p.
 113, line 8 down, advice on policy: It is significant that the importance of this function of the embassy is given considerable emphasis in the recent memoirs of Bill Burns, the outstanding American diplomat who in his retirement from the Foreign Service was made Director of the CIA by Joe Biden.
 He served chiefly in the State Department but also in two embassies, in each case in a relatively junior capacity before returning as ambassador: Jordan (1982–4, 1998–2001) and Russia (1994–6, 2005–8).
 He was himself prominent among those in the Moscow Embassy during the Yeltsin years who warned of the Russian anger certain to be provoked by the prospect of continuing NATO enlargement (particularly were it to include Ukraine), intensified as it was by a feeling in Moscow that it broke the promise of Secretary of State James Baker (1989–92) that there would be no extension ‘one inch to the east’ beyond the borders of reunified Germany.
 The Embassy in Moscow advised the consideration, albeit with only limited success, of ‘other forms of cooperation with former Warsaw Pact members, and perhaps a new “treaty relationship” between NATO and Russia’ (p.
 92, see Burns in Further reading below).

 p.
 114, intervention in the political affairs of receiving states: A flagrant example of this is provided by the actions of Yevgeny Migunov, second secretary of the Russian Embassy in Bangui, capital of the Central African Republic, in early March 2022.
 The constitution of the country, already more or less a Russian vassal state courtesy of the mercenary thugs of the Wagner Group, should be amended, he informed the head of its highest court, so that the pro-Kremlin president could remain in office for life.
 Preparations for a ‘referendum’ to achieve this end were duly begun.
-See the long, detailed article on this by Cohen in ‘Further reading’ below, which also records how the embassy in Bangui of France, the former colonial power, is now seriously embattled.
+See the long, detailed article on this by Cohen in ‘Further reading’ below, which also records how the embassy in Bangui of France, the former colonial power, was then seriously embattled.

-p.
-114, Box 7.5, line 11 down, assassinations: One of the most notorious cases of assassinations in which embassy staff were implicated was the gunning down in Canada by mob sub-contractors, in separate incidents in 2023, of Sikh nationalist and Canadian citizens Hardeep Singh Nijjar and Sukhdool Singh Gill.
+… Box 7.5, line 11 down, assassinations: One of the most notorious cases of assassinations in which embassy staff were implicated was the gunning down in Canada by mob sub-contractors, in separate incidents in 2023, of Sikh nationalist and Canadian citizens Hardeep Singh Nijjar and Sukhdool Singh Gill.
 Charged by the Trudeau government with responsibility for their role in these murders, on 14 October 2024 the head of the Indian diplomatic mission in Ottawa was declared persona non grata and – together with five other Indian diplomats – expelled from the country.
 These charges have been vigorously denied by the Indian government but I am more inclined to believe Justin Trudeau than Narendra Modi.
 For the Democracy Index in 2023, see here.

 line 10 up, Interpol Red Notices: It is curious that Major General Ahmed Naser Al-Raisi, a high-ranking police officer of the UAE, was elected President of Interpol in 2021 and will remain in office until 2025.
 I also see with interest from the London Diplomatic List (February 2024) that the UAE Embassy in the British capital has a Police Attaché and two Assistant Police Attachés declared on its diplomatic staff, although declared police attachés or liaison officers are no longer that rare in embassies and other diplomatic officers will certainly have similar functions but be publicly undeclared.